yuanxiaochenAC/EvoAgentX/docs/tutorial/benchmark_and_evaluation.md

 In the following example, we define a `collate_func` to format the raw examples into a prompt for the workflow, and a `output_postprocess_func` to extract the final answer from the workflow output.

-Each example in the benchmark can be formatted using a collate_func, which transforms raw examples into a prompt or structured input for the agent.
+Each example in the benchmark can be formatted using a `collate_func`, which transforms raw examples into a prompt or structured input for the agent.

 ```python
 def collate_func(example: dict) -> dict: